JaromirMulders/audioFx/README.md

 # audioFx

+AudioFX program designed to run on a Raspberry Pi.

-AudioFX program using [portaudio](http://www.portaudio.com/) for audio IO.
+Using: [Jack Audio](https://jackaudio.org/) for audio IO.
-Parmaters are controlled by OSC.
+Controll is done by an Arduino that sents data over the Serial Port.